The Heron CLI us used to to manage every aspect of the topology lifecycle.

 Here’s the basic syntax:

-$ heron help submit usage: heron submit [options] cluster/[role]/[env] topology-file-name topology-class-name [topology-args] Required arguments: cluster/[role]/[env] Cluster, role, and env to run topology topology-file-name Topology jar/tar/zip file topology-class-name Topology class name Optional arguments: --config-path (a string; path to cluster config; default: "/Users/$USER/.heron/conf") --config-property (key=value; a config key and its value; default: []) --deploy-deactivated (a boolean; default: "false") --topology-main-jvm-property Define a system property to pass to java -D when running main. --verbose (a boolean; default: "false")Arguments of the submit
+$ heron help submit usage: heron submit [options] cluster/[role]/[env] topology-file-name topology-class-name [topology-args] Required arguments: cluster/[role]/[env] Cluster, role, and env to run topology topology-file-name Topology jar/tar/zip file topology-class-name Topology class name Optional arguments: --config-path (a string; path to cluster config; default: "/Users/$USER/.heron/conf") --config-property (key=value; a config key and its value; default: []) --deploy-deactivated (a boolean; default: "false") --topology-main-jvm-property Define a system property to pass to java -D when running main. --verbose (a boolean; default: "false")Arguments of the submit command:

 cluster/[role]/[env] — The cluster where topology needs to be submitted, optionally taking the role and environment.
 For example,

-topology-file-name — The path of the file in which you’ve packaged the topology’s code.
+local/ads/PRODor justlocaltopology-file-name — The path of the file in which you’ve packaged the topology’s code.
 For Java topologies this will be a

-file; for topologies in other languages (not yet supported), this could be a.tar
+.jarfile; for topologies in other languages (not yet supported), this could be a.tarfile.
+For example,/path/to/topology/my-topology.jartopology-class-name — The name of the class containing the

-topology-args (optional) — Arguments specific to the topology.
+mainfunction for the topology.
+For example,com.example.topologies.MyTopologytopology-args (optional) — Arguments specific to the topology.
 You will need to supply additional args only if the

-function for your topology requires them.
+mainfunction for your topology requires them.

 Example Topology Submission Command